Knowledge base

 -

-) but these indents are allowed provided they are not placed at the beginning or end
+) but these hyphens are allowed on the condition that they are not placed at the beginning or at the end

 There are also domain extensions that allow the use of accented characters or other special characters.
-These rules may vary depending on the specific domain extension (such as .fr, .com, .net, etc.) and the policies established by the regulatory bodies concerned.
+These rules may vary depending on the specific domain extension (such as .fr, .com, .net, etc.) and the policies established by the relevant regulatory bodies.

-It is possible to purchase from Infomaniak a domain name containing an accent on a letter (é
+It is possible to purchase a domain name containing an accented letter (e.g., é

-e.g.).
-This method of coding which allows to include non-Latin characters, such as characters increased, Cyrillic, Chinese, etc., in domain names is called Punnycode It transforms Unicode characters into an ASCII form that is readable by computer systems.
+) from Infomaniak.
+This encoding method allows the inclusion of non-Latin characters, such as accented, Cyrillic, Chinese, etc., in domain names and is called Punnycode.
+It converts Unicode characters into an ASCII form readable by computer systems.
 This means that a domain name containing non-ASCII characters is transformed into an ASCII string starting with xn--

 .

-This transformation is reversible with some software/mail clients who can in this case correctly interpret and display the original domain name But in general, Infomaniak does not recommend the use of email on domain names with emphasis:
+This transformation is reversible with certain software/email clients that can, in this case, interpret and correctly display the original domain name.
+However, generally speaking, Infomaniak does not recommend using email on domain names with accents:

 A domain name is structured into several labels separated by dots.
 Example: example.com